brandonyippp/chatbot/README.md

 9. "What is your favourite restaurant", "What did you eat today", "I am hungry", "What is for breakfast"
 10. "Recommend me a < book / movie / song >"

-- The following patterns become insonsistent as the data file grows in size (along with neural network configurations - explained below in goals):
+- The following patterns become inconsistent as the data file grows in size (along with neural network configurations - explained below in goals):

   1. Due to configuration settings: